Anytime 24/7—Hablamos Español

 Are There Exceptions to the “Coming and Going” Rule?

-While the "coming and going" rule generally excludes commute-related injuries, there can be exceptions.
 In certain situations, you could still qualify for benefits depending on the details of how and where the injury happened.

 Special Errands

 If your employer asks you to run a work-related errand on your way to or from work, an injury that happens during that trip may be covered.
-For instance, if your supervisor asks you to pick up office supplies and you get hurt while doing it, that could qualify for workers’ compensation
+For instance, if your supervisor asks you to pick up office supplies and you get hurt while doing it, that could qualify for workers’ compensation.

 Company Vehicles